 On December 3, 1870, George Wheatland, Jr., sold Thomas Forbes Cushing the southern portion of the parcel, with a 100 foot frontage on Marlborough and a 57 foot frontage on Dartmouth.
 He retained the northern portion.
 Thomas Cushing had 163 Marlborough built on his lot, and George Wheatland, Jr., had 326-328 Dartmouth built on his, for speculative sale.
 163 Marlborough appears to have been completed before 326-328 Dartmouth.

 The houses were built with an irregular east-west line.
-As a result, the eastern (Dartmouth) façade of 163 Marlborough is 44 feet and the western wall is 61 feet; the eastern façade of 328 Dartmouth is 46 feet and the western wall is 18 feet, and the eastern façade wall of 326 Dartmouth is 22 feet and the western wall is 33 feet.
+As a result, the eastern (Dartmouth) façade of 163 Marlborough is 22 feet wide (on a 44 foot lot frontage) and the western wall is 39 feet wide (on a 61 foot lot frontage); the eastern façade of 326 Dartmouth is 46 feet and the western wall is 18 feet, and the eastern façade of 328 Dartmouth is 22 feet and the western wall is 33 feet.
 The lot bought by Thomas Cushing did not match the footprint of the house he had built at 163 Marlborough, and on December 29, 1871, and January 16, 1872, he and George Wheatland, Jr., exchanged parcels of land to reflect the irregular shape.
-The deed from George Wheatland, Jr. – and subsequent deeds conveying 326 Dartmouth and 328 Dartmouth — also included a 4 foot wide easement over the rear of 328 Dartmouth to provide for access to the alley for 326 Dartmouth.
+The deed from George Wheatland, Jr. – and subsequent deeds conveying 326 Dartmouth and 328 Dartmouth — also included a 4 foot wide easement over the rear of 328 Dartmouth to provide access to the alley for 326 Dartmouth.

 Click here for an index to the deeds for 328 Dartmouth.